On determinantal equations for curves and Frobenius split hypersurfaces: Determinantal equations

 Let $X\into\P^n$ be a smooth, projective hypersurface of dimension $\geq 1$ (so $n\geq 2$).
-If $n=2$ then $X$ is a plane curve.
-The following result is a restatement of the fundamental results of (\cite{beauville00,beauville17}), which establish a correspondence between sheaves of appropriate sort on $\pnn$ and (set theoretic) (linear) determinantal equations for $X$, in a form convenient for my purposes. \bpro Let $X\into \pnn$ be a smooth, projective hypersurface given by an equation $G=0$ of degree $d$ and suppose $\sE$ is a coherent sheaf on $\pnn$ supported on $X$. \benum[label={(\bf\arabic{*})}] \item The following are equivalent: \benum \item $\sE$ is an ACM bundle on $X$. \item $\sE$ admits a minimal resolution of the form
+The following result combines (\cite[Theorem A]{beauville00} and \cite[Proposition 1]{beauville2018}) and establishes a correspondence between sheaves of appropriate sort on $\pnn$ and the existence of set theoretic (resp. linear) determinantal equations for $X$. \bpro Let $X\into \pnn$ be a smooth, projective hypersurface given by an equation $G=0$ of degree $d$ and suppose $\sE$ is a coherent sheaf on $\pnn$ supported on $X$. \benum[label={(\bf\arabic{*})}] \item The following are equivalent: \benum[label={(\roman{*})}] \item $\sE$ is an ACM bundle on $X$ (i.e. $\sE$ is a vector bundle on $X$ which an ACM as an $\O_{\pnn}$-module). \item $\sE$ admits a minimal resolution of the form